-WorkReady will commence from 1 July 2015 and will ensure that Government investment in training, employment and skills is targeting the areas of greatest strategic need to industry and a transforming economy.
+WorkReady ensures that government investment in training, employment and skills is targeting the areas of greatest strategic need to industry and a transforming economy.

 It aims to ensure the public investment in training is aligned to strategic industry sectors and growth areas such as agriculture and fishing, resources and construction, electrical and electronic engineering, childcare and aged care.

 It has been designed to improve training completion rates and employment by supporting a skilled and capable workforce to fill current and emerging jobs in priority areas.

 WorkReady has been designed so that students, jobseekers, employers, industry, the training sectors and government have the flexibility to respond to changing social, geographic and economic circumstances and opportunities.

 It will help ensure people are in the best position to successfully complete their training course or employment project and move into higher level qualifications and/or a job.

 People will receive an upfront assessment of their learning needs using a foundation skills assessment tool.
 This will help identify language, literacy and numeracy issues that could affect their success and address these straight away.

 Based on the assessment and individual preferences, people will be able to access training, employment and skills development options from three streams of WorkReady activity:

 - Preparatory – includes foundation language, literacy and numeracy skills courses, prevocational courses and Adult Community Education (ACE) courses

 - Industry entry level – includes courses designed for direct entry into a job, traineeship or apprenticeship; and employment projects developed with employers at the local and regional level for jobseekers who have barriers to employment